After its birth in 2009, Bitcoin ruled the cryptocurrency space as the only digital asset on the market.

 Step 1: Register an Account at a Prominent Fiat-to-Crypto Exchange

-The first step to buy altcoins is to register an account at a reputable crypto exchange where you can exchange fiat currency to digital assets.
+The first step to buy altcoins is to register an account at a reputable crypto exchange where you can exchange fiat currency for digital assets.

 Due to regulation, cryptocurrency exchanges – especially the ones that offer fiat-to-crypto trading – will ask for Know Your Customer (KYC) and Anti-Money Laundering (AML) documents.